AY2425S2-CS2103T-T10-1/tp/docs/UserGuide.md

 * Should only contain alphanumeric characters, spaces, and these special characters: `()/@-',._`.
 * Should not be blank and should not be longer than 50 characters.
 * Should not start with special (non-alphanumeric) characters.

-* If you have a name that cannot be written with the English alphabet, you will need to romanize the name.
-* Here are some examples of romanization:
+If you have a name that cannot be written in the English alphabet, you will need to romanize the name.
+Here are some examples:
 * François &rarr; Francois
 * Müller &rarr; Mueller
 * Катюша &rarr; Katyusha